All Episodes

 So, I mean, they said there's no way it came from a lab.

-It's from the wet market and the pangolins and things like that.
+It's from the wet market and the Pangolans and things like that.

-Oh, they claimed all of this when the data was still being hidden and all of the manufacturers were demanding exclusion from liability.
+And they knew this, oh, they claimed all this when the data was still being hidden and all of the manufacturers were demanding exclusion from liability.

-Like all the evidence was that there was not good stuff going on.
+Like all the evidence was that there was not, not good stuff going on.

-So those people who lied was that, oh, and of course the media, by frightening everyone, had everyone tune into the media, which allowed them to sell more ads.
+So, those people who lied was that, oh, and of course the media by, by, frightening everyone had everyone tuned into the media, which allowed them to sell more ads.

-And of course, by frightening the population, everybody then clamored for a vaccine that was paid for through debt and the tens of billions of dollars made by the vaccine manufacturers, pharmaceutical companies, and so on.
+And of course, by, uh, frightening the population, everyone then clamoured for a vaccine that was paid for through debt and the, uh, tens of billions of dollars made by the vaccine manufacturers, pharmaceutical companies, and so on.

 And the teachers got to stay home and not have to go to school.